rmludwig/frontend-nanodegree-mobile-portfolio/Readme.txt

   - For instructions on the projects please see the README.md file provided as a part of the forked portfolio.
   - Additional information can be found on P4, including the rubric, at https://www.udacity.com/course/viewer/#!/c-nd001/l-2735848561/m-2664138537

+TESTING INSTRUCTIONS
+  - To test the main index.tml load it in your browser and run timeoine in dev tools.
+Also the google pagespeed insights site can be used one you set up a local web server to host the page and create the ngrok tunnel.

 RICH's NOTES
   - I decided to complete this project on my MAC at home rather than completing the project on my laptop where I completed other projects.
   - In order to setup the MAC for this type of testing I followed the bash example and the ngrok setup instructions found at https://ngrok.com (where I also downloaded the .zip for that app)